theatrus/beagleboard-hardhat/README.md

 International will be dealt with as it happens :-)

 These boards are PCB only - no components are mounted.

+# Files available

+The original design is available as Eagle 6.x (XML-based) design files, in the eagle/ directory.

+Gerber files from the Eagle board file are made available in the gerber/ directory.

+Schematic PDF is available in the root of this repository.

+A netlist file is available in the gerber/ directory.

 # Adapting this design